apiroddi8/apiroddi8/README.md

-Hi 👋 My name is Alessandro Piroddi
+Hi 👋 My name is Alessandro
 ===================================

 * 🌍  I'm based in Sardinia, Italy